MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_1/ns-d2d1_1-d2d1_effect_input_description.md

 ms.custom: 19H1
 ---

-# D2D1_EFFECT_INPUT_DESCRIPTION structure

 ## -description

 Describes features of an effect.

 ## -struct-fields

 ### -field effect

+The effect whose input connection is being specified.

 ### -field inputIndex

 The input index of the effect that is being considered.

 ### -field inputRectangle

 The amount of data that would be available on the input.
 This can be used to query this information when the data is not yet available.

-### -field Effect

-The effect whose input connection is being specified.

 ## -remarks

+> [!NOTE]
-<div class="alert"><b>Note</b>  The caller should not rely heavily on the input rectangles returned by this structure.
-They can change due to subtle changes in effect implementations and due to optimization changes in the effect rendering system. </div>
+> You shouldn't rely heavily on the input rectangles returned by this structure.
+They can change due to subtle changes in effect implementations, and due to optimization changes in the effect rendering system.
-<div> </div>